Selling online

 2. Analytics

 As I said earlier, with Easy’s analytics feature, you can track your digital sales and how much your customers spend.
+That information will help you decide what is working and what isn’t.
+Let me just show you more about this feature.

 Click on “Store” in the sidebar.
 Then select “Analytics” in the drop-down menu.